ChittojiMuraliSreeKrishna/clipFramework/README.md

 # clipFramework

-## clip is python framework which predicts the images using the given text, this uses python 3.8
+## clip is python framework which predicts the images using the given text & also it can do much more than that, clip uses python 3.8

 ### complete info is in https://github.com/openai/CLIP
 #### Steps to install clip with flask and other required frameworks